 How are you sending out invites?

-You can send out invites via printed copy or electronic copy.
+You can send out invites via prints copy or electronic copy.
 Electronic copies have become very common with social media, websites, text and emails, it becomes easy to send out invites and not only that but it also becomes easy for people to spread the news!!!
-So the more info you post out there to invite people to your wedding via electronic invites, the more the news spreads and the more people you receive as uninvited guests.
+So the more info you post out there to invite people to your wedding via electronic invites, the more the news spreads and more people you receive as uninvited.
 These make up the remaining one-third of your wedding guests.

-On your wedding day, you’ll have just the right number of people you can afford to cater for without offending anyone by not having enough food or seats or by making it strictly by invitation.
+On your wedding day, you’ll have just the right number of people you can afford to cater for without offending anyone by making it strictly by invitation.
 But then how can you limit the number of guests to only the people you want at your wedding without sending out closed invitations?